Loading...

 | 2 of 5 | Borderline—investigate cause carefully |

-| 3 of 5 | Commonly excluded; triggers German documentation requirements |
+| 3 of 5 | Commonly excluded in practice; note that the German GAufzV documentation trigger is 4+ consecutive years |

 | 4+ of 5 | Generally excluded absent strong justification |